 Chase recently added Flying Blue to the list of Chase Ultimate Rewards transfer partners.
-So you can now transfer Ultimate Rewards points earned from the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Ink Plus, or Chase Ink Bold (no longer available) to Flying Blue at a 1:1 ratio.
+So you can now transfer Ultimate Rewards points earned from the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Ink Plus (no longer available), or Chase Ink Bold (no longer available) to Flying Blue at a 1:1 ratio.

 AMEX Membership Rewards